 - Paginate and make available the retraction statement in the online issue of the journal.

-- If the article contains content that could pose a serious risk to health if followed or acted upon.
+- If the article contains content that could pose a serious risk if followed or acted upon.

 - If the article is defamatory or infringes other legal rights.